magmo/apps/packages/wallet/notes/indirect_funding_proposal.md

 * Running the full funding algorithm
   * Instead we'll assume the simple case of one app channel A, funded by a directly-funded ledger channel L.
 * Storing the funding table / funding relationships
-  * We'll just focus on opening an L that funds A, without worrying about how we remember that A is funded by L.
+  * We'll just focus on opening an L that funds A, without worrying about how to remember that A is funded by L.

 ## Proposed Operation